Structure functions and minimal path sets: Abstract

 \section{Abstract}

-We give and discuss a general multilinear expression of the structure function of an arbitrary semicoherent system in terms of its minimal path and cut sets.
-We also examine the link between the number of minimal path and cut sets consisting of 1 or 2 components and the concept of structural signature of the system.
+In this short note we give and discuss a general multilinear expression of the structure function of an arbitrary semicoherent system in terms of its minimal path and cut sets.
+We also examine the link between the number of minimal path and cut sets consisting of 1 or 2 components and the concept of structure signature of the system.